isaiahk6/Retinal-oct-classification/README.md

   global average pooling, and a dropout-regularized classifier head. ~1.5M parameters, trained from random initialization.
 - Class-weighted cross-entropy loss to correct for the dataset's class imbalance.
-- Mild augmentation (small rotations/translations, brightness/contrast jitter) — no flips, since OCT
-  scans have a consistent anatomical orientation.
+- Mild augmentation (small rotations/translations, brightness/contrast jitter).
+No flips, since OCT scans have a consistent anatomical orientation.
-- 80/10/10 train/val/test split carved from the training set (the provided Kaggle test split is too small — ~32 images/class — for reliable evaluation).
+- 80/10/10 train/val/test split carved from the training set (the provided Kaggle test split is too small — ~32 images/class: for reliable evaluation).

 ## Results